 Delta CleanTech was founded in the early 2000s and has offered commercial CO2 capture technology on the market since 2005-2006.
 It is a Canadian company based in Calgary that is also one of the oldest companies focused on carbon capture.

-The company spun off from its parent company – HTC Extraction Systems, in January this year and raised a $7.5 million funding round in March to pay for the expansion of its sales and engineering teams.
-On March 29th, Delta CleanTech filed a prospectus with Canadian regulators to list it on the Canadian Securities Exchange (CSE).
+The company spun off from its parent company – HTC Extraction Systems, in January 2021 and raised a $7.5 million funding round in March to pay for the expansion of its sales and engineering teams.
+On March 29th, 2021, Delta CleanTech filed a prospectus with Canadian regulators to list it on the Canadian Securities Exchange (CSE).

-The company announced on August 19th that its common shares can be bought and sold on the CSE under the ticker DELT – a fresh carbon capture stock available for investors.
+The company announced on August 19th, 2021 that its common shares can be bought and sold on the CSE under the ticker DELT.

 Delta’s business is focused on manufacturing and providing modular equipment for CO2 capture, the LCDesign that takes out CO2 emissions from smokestacks and other sources.
 It is also involved in solvent and ethanol purification, hydrogen production and carbon credit certification and trading.

-The company announced in March an expansion of the Calgary headquarters soon after the Canadian government’s announcement in December that it will hike the price on carbon to $170 per ton by 2030.
-The increase of the price for emitting carbon is a key driver of carbon capture investments and deployment of the technology.
+The company announced in March 2021 an expansion of the Calgary headquarters soon after the Canadian government’s announcement in December 2020 that it will hike the price of carbon to $170 per ton by 2030.
+The increase in the price for emitting carbon is a key driver of carbon capture investments and deployment of the technology.

 The CEO also announced the company will develop sales with office locations in Calgary, Houston, London, Abu Dhabi, Beijing, and Sydney.
-An expansion of Delta’s carbon capture capacity was noted due to a surge in new CO2 capture projects in the past months.
+An expansion of Delta’s carbon capture capacity is connected to the surge in new CO2 capture projects over the last months.

 The Delta CleanTech stock is also favored by the company being positioned in a country with ambitious climate change policy and targets that are also driving new investments.
 It is recognized globally as an expert in the field of CO2 capture and has participated in many large-scale CO2 capture projects worldwide over the last 15 years including projects in Norway, Scotland, Italy, United States, and Canada.